canonical/rockcraft/docs/explanation/bases.rst

 The ``bare`` :ref:`base <rockcraft_yaml_base>` is extremely useful when the goal is to build a lean **chiselled rock**.
-Such rocks are typically preferred for production environments due to their optimized deployment efficiency and reduced attack surface.
-The combination of the ``bare`` :ref:`base <rockcraft_yaml_base>` with :ref:`Chisel <chisel_explanation>` slices will result in a minimalistic container image that meets the production environment's criteria while retaining its functionality.
+Such rocks are typically preferred for production environments due to their optimised deployment efficiency and reduced attack surface.
+The combination of the ``bare`` :ref:`base <rockcraft_yaml_base>` with :ref:`Chisel <chisel_explanation>` slices will result in a minimalist container image that meets the production environment's criteria while retaining its functionality.